U8NWXD/oppia-wiki/Contributing-code-to-Oppia.md

 * Sometimes, GitHub comments in the main conversation thread don't have a reply box.
 This seems to be a quirk with GitHub: apparently the reply box doesn't show up on outdated threads if you're currently in the middle of a review (or a reply to someone else's review) that you haven't submitted.
 After you submit the review, the reply field should show up again.

 * If you want to do a codebase change that is large and somewhat repetitive, do a small trial PR first for a limited subset of the change, and check with reviewers whether the approach makes sense.
-Then, only do the full change after getting that trial PR merged (or at least approved by all reviewers).
+Only after getting that trial PR merged (or at least approved by all reviewers) should you do the full change.

   This helps because, if you just did the full PR at the outset instead, then if a reviewer requests changes to the approach, you'd need to go back and modify all the files.
 On the other hand, with a trial PR, addressing an initial round of changes is less work, and by the time you get to the full PR, you'd already know what you need to do!